 Lifeco has a Stock Option Plan in which certain officers and employees of Lifeco and its subsidiaries participate.
 Non-employee members of the Board are not eligible to participate in the Plan.
-A maximum of 72,500,000 Common Shares, representing 7.78% of Lifeco's outstanding Common Shares as at December 31, 2023, may be issued under the Stock Option Plan.
-As at December 31, 2023, 50,799,587 Common Shares, representing 5.45% of Lifeco's outstanding Common Shares, have been issued under the Stock Option Plan, and 6,550,390 Common Shares, representing 0.70% of Lifeco's outstanding Common Shares, have been issued under a prior stock option plan of Canada Life Financial Corporation ("CLFC"), under which Lifeco assumed obligations upon its acquisition of CLFC (the "Prior CLFC Stock Option Plan").
-There are no options outstanding under the Prior CLFC Stock Option Plan and no grants will be made under such plan.
+A maximum of 72,500,000 Common Shares, representing 7.78% of Lifeco's outstanding Common Shares as at December 31, 2024, may be issued under the Stock Option Plan.
+As at December 31, 2024, 53,179,243 Common Shares, representing 5.71% of Lifeco's outstanding Common Shares, have been issued under the Stock Option Plan.

-The number of Common Shares issuable to insiders (as defined under applicable TSX rules) at any time under options issued and outstanding pursuant to the Stock Option Plan and under any other security based compensation arrangements (also as defined under applicable TSX rules) of Lifeco cannot exceed in the aggregate 10% of Lifeco's total issued and outstanding Common Shares, and the number of Common Shares issued to insiders within any one year period under options issued and outstanding pursuant to the Stock Option Plan and under any other security based compensation arrangements of Lifeco cannot exceed in the aggregate 10% of Lifeco's total issued and outstanding Common Shares.
+The number of Common Shares issuable to insiders (as defined under applicable TSX rules) at any time under options issued and outstanding pursuant to the Stock Option Plan and under any other security based compensation arrangements (also as defined under applicable TSX rules) of Lifeco cannot exceed in the aggregate 10% of Lifeco's total issued and outstanding Common Shares, and the number of Common Shares issued to insiders within any one year period under options issued and outstanding pursuant to the Stock Option Plan and under any other security based compensation arrangements of Lifeco cannot exceed in the aggregate 10% of Lifeco's total issued and outstanding pursuant to the Stock Option Plan and under any other security based compensation arrangements of Lifeco cannot exceed in the aggregate 10% of Lifeco's total issued and outstanding Common Shares.
 Not more than 5% of the outstanding Common Shares may be reserved for issuance to any one person under the Stock Option Plan.

-The Human Resources Committee determines those persons to whom options are granted and sets the exercise price of the options, but under no circumstances can it be less than the weighted average trading price per Common Share on the TSX for the five trading days preceding the date of the grant.
-Options granted prior to January 1, 2019 generally become exercisable at the rate of 20% per year commencing one year after the date of the grant.
-For options granted on or after January 1, 2019, 50% vest three years after the grant date and 50% vest four years after the grant date.
+The Human Resources Committee determines those persons to whom options are granted and sets the exercise price of the options, but under no circumstances can it be less than the average closing trading price per Common Share on the TSX for the five trading days preceding the date of the grant.
+The Human Resources Committee determines the vesting conditions of the options; however, options generally vest 50% at three years after the grant date and 50% vest four years after the grant date (prior to January 1, 2019, options vested at the rate of 20% per year, starting one year after the grant date).
 Options generally expire ten years following the date of the grant, except that if options would otherwise expire during a blackout period or within ten business days of the end of a blackout period, the expiry date for the options is extended to the tenth business day after the expiry date of the blackout period.
-In the event of the death of a participant or the termination of a participant's employment, then the period within which the options may be exercised is generally reduced depending on the circumstances surrounding the death or termination of employment.
+The Stock Option Plan provides that in certain circumstances, the period within which options may be exercised may be reduced.
+In cases of retirement, vested options generally remain exercisable for the original exercise period.
+In cases of resignation or employment termination other than for just cause, vested options generally remain exercisable until the earlier of the original expiry date and one year from the employment termination date.
+In the event of termination for just cause, vested options shall terminate on the employment termination date, subject to any minimum requirements of applicable employment standards legislation.
+In cases of death or if termination occurs by reason of disability, vested options generally remain exercisable until the earlier of the original expiry date and two years from the date of death or termination.
 Options are not assignable by participants other than by will or pursuant to the laws of succession.
 Lifeco does not provide any financial assistance to participants to facilitate the purchase of Common Shares under the Stock Option Plan.